floathub/sfh/README.md

 chmod a+x ./sfh
 ```

-On Windows it is a little more compliacted, but you should be able to find
+On Windows it is a little more complicated, but you should be able to find
 guidance [here](https://docs.python.org/3/faq/windows.html).